healthykitchen101/healthykitchen101.com/kettles/reviews/comfee/comfee-electric-kettle-cekg003.md

 Energy Consumption: 161 Wh

 We used a power meter to measure the Comfee’ total energy consumption to bring 1.5 liters of room-temperature water to a rolling boil.
-The result was 161 Wh which was a lot of energy.
-Comparing it to other kettles in our data, this one could only get a 5.8/10.
+The result was 161 Wh which was quite high.
+Compared to other kettles in our data, this one could only get a 5.8/10.

 ### Noise Level